-The Romantic Vltava River has for centuries inspired writers and musicians, notably Bedřich Smetana, whose symphonic poems dedicated to the river celebrate its lengthy journey across the Czech Republic to Prague.
+For centuries, the Romantic Vltava River has inspired writers and musicians, notably Bedřich Smetana, whose symphonic poems dedicated to the river celebrate its long journey across the Czech Republic to Prague.
 The Vltava River, which separates Prague into two parts, is a great place for a stroll and to explore Prague itself.
 A walk along the banks of the Vltava offers great views while you discover interesting historical monuments and memorials.
 If you prefer not to walk, you can also book an afternoon lunch or evening dinner cruise on the river.

 The Emmaus Monastery is located near Palackého Square.
 Its two strikingly modern spires were added during a reconstruction resulting from damage caused during the Second World War.
 Each gilded spire measures four metres in height.
-During the reconstruction of the monastery, a 15th century sign written in the Glagolitic alphabet was discovered, the first and only time that Glagolitic writings have been found either in the Czech Republic or in Western Slavic countries generally.
+During the monastery reconstruction, a 15th-century sign written in the Glagolitic alphabet was discovered, the first and only time that Glagolitic writings have been found either in the Czech Republic or in Western Slavic countries generally.

 Žofín, with its bright yellow exterior, is situated on Slovanský island, almost directly across from the National Theatre.
 Since 1837, it has been one of the most important centres of cultural and social life.
 Its grandiose halls, reconstructed after the floods of 2002, often host important concerts and events.